 To address this issue, we devise a strategy for attributing each detection $d_i$ to a particular event $e_j$.
 The adopted attribution strategy is based on the temporal distance between $d_i$ and $e_j$.
-It facilitates interpretation and avoids the need for solving an optimization problem for each detection.
+It facilitates interpretation and avoids the need to solve an optimization problem for each detection.
 In that case, we attribute $d_i$ to the event $e_j$ that maximizes the membership evaluation $\mu_{e_j}(t_{d_i})$.
-This attribution is given by $E_{d_i}$ defined in Equation \ref{eq:E_di}.
-According to Figure \ref{fig:scenario1}, $d_1$ is attributed to event $e_1$ given the maximum membership evaluation of $\mu_{e_1}(t_{d_1})$.
-In case there is a tie for the maximum membership evaluation of two or more events, $E_{d_i}$ represents the set of events to which $d_i$ is attributed.
-As a consequence, we can also derive the set of detections attributed to each event $e_j$, $D_{e_j}$, defined by Equation \ref{eq:D_ej}.
+This attribution is given by $E_{d_i}$ defined in Equation \ref{eq_E_di}.
+According to Figure \ref{fig_scenario1}, $d_1$ is attributed to event $e_1$ given the maximum membership evaluation of $\mu_{e_1}(t_{d_1})$.
+If there is a tie for the maximum membership evaluation of two or more events, $E_{d_i}$ represents the set of events to which $d_i$ is attributed.
+Consequently, we can also derive the set of detections attributed to each event $e_j$, $D_{e_j}$, defined by Equation \ref{eq_D_ej}.
 The addition of a detection $d_i$ to the set $D_{e_j}$ is further conditioned by the tolerance range, that is, a membership evaluation greater than $0$ ($\mu_{e_j}(t_{d_i})>0$).

-The second constraint defined by this approach comes from the idea that a particular detection method should not be rewarded more than once for detecting the same event $e_j$.
+The second constraint defined by this approach comes from the idea that a particular detector should not be rewarded more than once for detecting the same event $e_j$.
 It assures that the total score of detections for event $e_j$ does not surpass the perfect reference score of $1$.
-Take, for example, the second scenario, presented in Figure \ref{fig:scenario2}, in which we have many detections attributed to the same event.
+Take, for example, the second scenario, presented in Figure \ref{fig_scenario2}, in which many detections are attributed to the same event.
 The event $e_1$ is present in the sets $E_{d_1}$, $E_{d_2}$, $E_{d_3}$ and $E_{d_4}$.
 Moreover, $D_{e_1}$ contains $d_1$, $d_2$, and $d_3$.
-But in order to maintain integrity with hard metrics, the total score for $D_{e_1}$ ($\mu_{e_1}(t_{d_1})+\mu_{e_1}(t_{d_2})+\mu_{e_1}(t_{d_3})$) must not surpass the score of a perfect match.
+But to maintain integrity with hard metrics, the total score for $D_{e_1}$ ($\mu_{e_1}(t_{d_1})+\mu_{e_1}(t_{d_2})+\mu_{e_1}(t_{d_3})$) must not surpass the score of a perfect match.